Represoft/reprebot/CONTRIBUTING.md

 11. Create a pull request from your fork to [reprebot](https://github.com/Represoft/reprebot).

 If you're an owner, create the PR from your branch instead.

+> [!NOTE]
+> Make one pull request for each commit you create.
+If you've just committed and notice something needs to change, use `git commit --amend`.
+If you've already pushed your commit, use `git push -f`.